 Capital loss carryforward is calculated and reported as of a specific date.
 Results of transactions and other activity after that date may affect the amount of capital loss carryforward actually available for the Fund to utilize.
+Capital losses generated in years beginning after December 22, 2010 can be carried forward for an unlimited period, whereas previous losses expire in eight tax years.
+Capital losses with an expiration period may not be used to offset capital gains until all net capital losses without an expiration date have been utilized.
+Capital loss carryforwards with no expiration date will retain their character as either short-term or long-term capital losses instead of as short-term capital losses as under prior law.
 The ability to utilize capital loss carryforwards in the future may be limited under the Internal Revenue Code and related regulations based on the results of future transactions.